 There are moments when I am wiping away dust that has accumulated on my bookshelf or underlining a very beautiful sentence like: “in this way their lives were caught up in this moment of rightness.
 And any chaos or discontent was brought to a point of stillness and calm” from Diana Evans.
-Or moments when I am filling my wooden tea box with bags of Mint, Fennel, Camomile, and Darjeeling tea that I wonder how they are so complementary and fitting, how the bags of herbal tea will all occupy different mugs and keep me company on different evenings and mornings and be a moment of ‘stillness’.
+Or when I am filling my wooden tea box with bags of Mint, Fennel, Camomile, and Darjeeling tea that I wonder how they are so complementary and fitting, how the bags of herbal tea will all occupy different mugs and keep me company on different evenings and mornings and be a future moment of ‘stillness’.
 I look around and think about how, there are, so many, dream-like moments of ‘rightness’.

-There is a significant body of research about the emotional impact of code-switching that people from immigrant families or ethnic minorities and working-class kids in ‘the city’ face.
+There is a significant body of research about the emotional impact of code-switching that people from immigrant families or ethnic minorities and ‘working-class kids in the city’ face.
 It’s a reality many of us know far too well.
 It’s the thing that has made me more resilient, given me so much drive and I am eternally grateful.
 But I’ve begun thinking about how the ‘code’ is sometimes a separate world of its own and the emotional impact of all of this.
 I’ve been thinking about how, when I am coming back home after a trip away or answering a phone call from the council in the middle of the work day or logging off from the day of work – I am leaving one world and entering another.
 Often, there is no time in between and we move seamlessly (or so it seems) from one world to another.

 WFH has intensified this for me in an interesting way.
 How do I translate my world of work to my parents when we have lunch together in the middle of the workday?

-In May I went to the soft launch for my short story which is being published.
+In May I had a dream like moment of rightness.
+I went to the soft launch for my short story which is being published.
 (You can purchase a copy here).
 One of my best friends accompanied me and we met up with a friend in Bradford afterwards and had tea.
 I signed copies and did a live reading of my story.
 I met people who have read my story and have been some of the first readers of this work, they told me they wept, they told me that what I had written, touched them in some way.
 And everything about this evening, and the morning after in the very beautiful Yorkshire, felt like a retreat from my life and the life I know.
 It was like stepping into a world I had written except I was no longer an observer or dreamer of this part.
 Amongst the multiple hues of existence I had dreamt for myself, one of them had just been created in front of me.
 And the words I’ve written have a permanence I am still processing.

 In celebrating my writing achievements one core memory stood out to me.
 In secondary school, my English teacher lent me a copy of Jhumpa Lahiri’s Interpreter of the Maladies and said something along the lines of: ‘I think one day you will write like this’.
 I was too young to appreciate the beauty of Lahiri’s work and don’t remember reading much of her short stories then.
-I was also too young to fully appreciate her comment then in what seemed like all the chaos I’d know in my very interesting Newham secondary school.
+I was also too young to fully appreciate her comment then in what seemed like all the chaos I’d know in my school.
 I came across a second-hand copy of Lahiri’s stories at a book stall years later and bought a copy.
 I ended up writing about Lahiri a few times at university and fell completely in love with her work.
 My English teacher has now ordered a copy of my short story to read, she still teaches English (I am envious of her students) and is now on the other side of the world, but she will be reading her former students work.
 And one comment that she had made, has transformed into a dream-like part of my life.
 I know that life is full of circles, I am so grateful to be able to witness one of mine.
 I look back at formative memories like these and feel lucky to have had and to remember transformative moments.
-It also makes me miss teaching and my experience working in a sixth form.
+It also makes me miss teaching and the experience working in a sixth form.

 For now, I have decided that one way I will process these feelings and combat that sense of the two worlds I feel like I am straddling or existing in, is to write – to continue to write, it has always had a grounding effect for me.